Fair use policies are fairly common, but what does fair internet usage actually mean to you and your browsing and

-Despite the fact that a fair usage limit on something labelled "unlimited" is entirely antithetical, there are performance reasons behind suppliers' policy which may impact your internet usage.
+Despite the fact that a fair usage limit on something labelled 'unlimited' is entirely antithetical, there are performance reasons behind providers' policies which may impact your internet usage.

 Fair usage policies limit the usage of one user over another at peak times so that the performance is not affected for the rest of the group.
 Providers tend to group people according to usage, so people who download all the time are grouped together.